 Sports enthusiasts, whether spectator or player, find Kirksville a sports haven.
 Kirksville Senior High School provides many opportunities for sports related programs.
 Collegiate sports help bring national recognition to Truman State University, with all events open to the public.

 Kirksville’s commitment to its residents is evident in its sports facilities.
-The Aquatic Center in Swimming Pool Park offers a zero-depth entry, diving board, double-loop slide, water cannons, floatables, water tea cup and mushroom, a 6-lane indoor pool and play features for the kids and kids-at-heart.
-Swimming Pool Park also includes 3 covered picnic shelters, sand volleyball, playground areas, an outdoor stage, a snow sledding area, an ice skating area, two horse shoe pits, a playground structure, swing sets, and a softball field.
+The Aquatic Center in Rotary Park offers a zero-depth entry, diving board, double-loop slide, water cannons, floatables, water tea cup and mushroom, a 6-lane indoor pool and play features for the kids and kids-at-heart.
+Rotary Park also includes 2 covered picnic shelters, sand volleyball, an amphitheater, a snow sledding area, a playground structure, a swing set, and a disc golf course.
 North Park Complex is host to baseball and softball leagues.

 Seven neighborhood parks have baseball fields, playgrounds, picnic facilities and wading pools.